Technical Skills: Definitions and ExamplesJuly 9, 2020

-Performing any job relies on using a skill set.
-Many jobs require skills related to physical or digital tools—these are often called a technical skills.
+Performing any job requires the use of multiple skill sets.
+Many jobs require skills related to physical or digital tools—these are often called technical skills.
 Technical skills can vary widely across industries and jobs.
+In this article, we explore the variety of technical skills you might need in your career path, as well as how to improve them.

 What are technical skills?